orbeon/orbeon-forms-doc/form-builder/form-settings.md

 ## General Settings

-General settings allow you to set:
+General settings allow you to set the following form definition metadata:

-- the Application Name
+- Application name
-- the Form Name
+- Form name
-- the form title in the current language
+- Form title in the current language
-- the form description in the current language
+- Form description in the current language

 ![General Settings](images/form-settings-general.png)